akugal/hiero-consensus-node/hedera-node/docs/design/app/savepoint-stack.md

 When commit is called by `HandleWorkflow` on the `SavepointStackImpl`, all the state changes of that particular stack are committed to the parent stack.
 The record builders are also pushed to a `BuilderSink` based on the type of savepoint.
 - If the savepoint is of type `FirstRootSavepoint` all the final record builders are stored in the `BuilderSink` of user `SavepointStackImpl`, since there is no parent stack for the user stack.
-The stream items are exactly what is produced by these builders in order.
+The stream valueItems are exactly what is produced by these builders in order.
 - If the savepoint is of type `FirstChildSavepoint`, the builders are flushed to either the preceding or following builder list of the savepoint at the top of the parent stack.
 The choice of list depends on the type of transaction